← All integrations

 What lands in your workspace

-orders All orders with totals, status, customer, line items.
+orders All orders with totals, status, customer, discounts, and timestamps.

-order_line_items Per-order line items: SKU, quantity, unit price, discount.
+order_line_items Per-order line items: SKU, quantity, unit price, discount applied.

-customers Shopify customer records with first/last name, email, total spend.
+customers Shopify customer records with name, email, order count, and total spend.

-refunds Refund events with amount, reason, refunded line items.
+refunds Refund events with amount, reason, and the line items refunded.

 Common workflows